ember-engines/ember-engines.com/markdown/guide/testing.md

 preloadAssets(manifest).then(start); // This ensures all engine resources are loaded before the tests
 ```

-This should be enough to make unit, integration & acceptance tests work.
+This should be sufficient to make unit, integration, and acceptance tests work.